J-Siu/johnsiu.com/content/blog/hugo-front-matter-aliases-for-migration.md

 date: 2019-08-17T20:59:28-04:00
 author: "John Siu"
 title: "Hugo Front Matter Aliases for Migration"
-description: "Use Hugo front matter aliases to handle migration from other platform such as Ghost or WordPress."
+description: "Use Hugo front matter aliases for migration from Ghost or WordPress."
 tags: ["hugo","blog","redirect","permalink","migrate","front matter"]
 ---
 Use Hugo front matter aliases to handle migration from other platform such as Ghost or WordPress.